 Pet owners are required to pay a pet deposit of \$200 in addition to any other required deposits.
-The deposit must be paid in full before the pet is brought on the premises.
+The deposit may be paid in full or with a signed payment plan of \$50 down and \$10 per month before the pet is brought on the premises.